 Environmental Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

-Would the project: •
+Would the project:

 a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the following public services:

-Fire Protection? \times
+Fire Protection? \boxtimes

-Police Protection?
-X
+Police Protection? \times

-Schools? ×
+Schools? \times

 Parks? \times

 Other Public Facilities? \times